 4. Also check :hover rules to see if there are any rules applied to the button when the mouse cursor is over it.
-To do this, enable the :hover modifier in Firebug:

-You can see that there is an additional :hover rule for the button:
+To do this, enable the :hover modifier in Chrome developer tools.
+You can see that there is an additional :hover rule for the button.